 Thank you to all who applied for the 2022 Summer Thesis Research Grants.
 Congratulations to the 2022 recipients for their outstanding work!

-Summer thesis research grants are generously support by members of the Harvard Asian American Alumni Alliance and the Instituto Cervantes Observatory of the Spanish Language.
+Summer thesis research grants are generously support by donors to the EMR Fund and the Instituto Cervantes Observatory of the Spanish Language.
 We are enormously grateful to those who make these opportunities possible.